-Opinion

-I have audited the financial report of Access Health and Community (the company) which comprises the:

-- statement of financial position as at 30 June 2022 - statement of profit or loss and other comprehensive income for the year then ended - statement of changes in equity for the year then ended - statement of cash flows for the year then ended - notes to the financial statements, including significant accounting policies - director's declaration.

-In my opinion the financial report is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- giving a true and fair view of the financial position of the company as at 30 June 2022 and of its financial performance and its cash flows for the year then ended - complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2013.

-Basis for Opinion

-I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Auditing Standards.
+Opinion I have audited the financial report of Access Health and Community (the company) which comprises the: statement of financial position as at 30 June 2023 statement of profit or loss and other comprehensive income for the year then ended statement of changes in equity for the year then ended statement of cash flows for the year then ended notes to the financial statements, including significant accounting policies directors' declaration.
+In my opinion the financial report is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including: giving a true and fair view of the financial position of the company as at 30 June 2023 and of its financial performance and its cash flows for the year then ended complying with Australian Accounting Standards - Simplified Disclosures Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2022.
+Basis for Opinion I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Auditing Standards.
 I further describe my responsibilities under that Act and those standards in the Auditor's Responsibilities for the Audit of the Financial Report section of my report.

-My independence is established by the Constitution Act 1975.
+My independence is established by the Constitution Act 1975 .
 My staff and I are independent of the company in accordance with the auditor independence requirements of the Australian Charities and Not-for-profits Commission Act 2012 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Australia.
 My staff and I have also fulfilled our other ethical responsibilities in accordance with the Code.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.

-Other Information

-My opinion on the financial report does not cover the Other Information and accordingly, I do not express any form of assurance conclusion on the Other Information.
-However, in connection with my audit of the financial report, my responsibility is to read the Other Information and in doing so, consider whether it is materially inconsistent with the financial report or the knowledge I obtained during the audit, or otherwise appears to be materially misstated.
-If, based on the work I have performed, I conclude there is a material misstatement of the Other Information, I am required to report that fact.
-I have nothing to report in this regard.

-Directors' responsibilities for the financial report

-The Directors of the company are responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards - Simplified Disclosures and the Australian Charities and Not-for-profits Commission Act 2012, and for such internal control as the Directors determine is necessary to enable the preparation and fair presentation of a financial report that is free from material misstatement, whether due to fraud or error.
+Directors' responsibilities for the financial report The Directors of the company are responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards - Simplified Disclosure Requirements and the Australian Charities and Not-for-profits Commission Act 2012 , and for such internal control as the Directors determine is necessary to enable the preparation and fair presentation of a financial report that is free from material misstatement, whether due to fraud or error.
 In preparing the financial report, the Directors are responsible for assessing the company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless it is inappropriate to do so.

-Auditor's responsibilities for the audit of the financial report As required by the Audit Act 1994, my responsibility is to express an opinion on the financial report based on the audit.
-My objectives for the audit are to obtain reasonable assurance about whether the financial report as a whole is free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes my opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the Australian Auditing Standards will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of this financial report.
+Auditor'sAs required by the Audit Act 1994, my responsibility is to express an opinion on the financial reportresponsibilitiesbased on the audit.
+My objectives for the audit are to obtain reasonable assurance about whetherfor the audit ofthe financial report as a whole is free from material misstatement, whether due to fraud or error,and to issue an auditor's report that includes my opinion.
+Reasonable assurance is a high level ofreportassurance, but is not a guarantee that an audit conducted in accordance with the AustralianAuditing Standards will always detect a material misstatement when it exists.
+Misstatements canarise from fraud or error and are considered material if, individually or in the aggregate, they couldreasonably be expected to influence the economic decisions of users taken on the basis of thisfinancial report.